sumfacts/sumfacts/README.md

 The majority of information today is owned by relatively few organizations/people.

-We need a better way to collectively combine our individual pieces of information together if we are to reach consensus and educate each other about important topics.
+We need a system to collectively combine our individual pieces of information together to make sense of the whole.
+By reaching consensus and educating ourselves about important topics we can be empowered.

-In order for this to happen this system needs to be resistant to attack and censorship so that the truth isn't manipulated and obscured.
+In order for this to happen this system also needs to be resistant to attack and censorship so that the truth isn't manipulated and obscured.

-## Key Features
+## Features

 * 🕒 __Easy-to-use__ - it's quick to formulate arguments that are clear and stay on-topic.
 Spend less time fighting with software and more time arguing with people.